defsdoor/tech-exercise/README.md

 Make sure all the tests are passing by running:

     bundle exec rspec

-Create a branch that includes your name

-    git checkout -b feature/your-name-goes-here main

-Once done make sure all the specs are passing and push any changes made to your feature branch.
 Create a PR and within the PR description you have the opportunity to eloborate on any of the following if you feel neccessary:

  * Any assumptions you made.